 Illustration courtesy of sketchrobin.com

-Developmental editing is carried out at an early stage of preparing a manuscript, you may have written a full manuscript but be unsure what aspects need improvement and whether there are issues with the plot which, if improved, would increase your success with the book once it is in the hands of readers.
-A developmental edit will give a report on the strengths and weaknesses of the manuscript and also give comments and suggestions within the manuscript for the author to consider.
+Developmental editing is carried out at an early stage of preparing a manuscript.
+You may have written a full manuscript but be unsure what aspects need improvement and whether there are issues with the plot which, if improved, would increase your success with the book once it is in the hands of readers.
+A developmental edit will consider the big-picture aspects such as: plot holes, unconvincing characters, character development and themes.
+From a developmental edit you will have a report on the strengths and weaknesses of the manuscript as well as comments and suggestions within the manuscript to consider.

-Copyediting is carried out on a manuscript which may already have been reworked and could have had some developmental editing.
-Having been redrafted the writing is ready to be thoroughly checked through and carefully made consistent where necessary to help the next reader to have a smooth and enjoyable reading experience without the distraction of inconsistencies and errors.
-When copyediting I will also advise on whether there are any issues within the manuscript which may need resolving and will check grammar, spelling and other consistencies.
+Copyediting or line editing is carried out on a manuscript which may already have been reworked and could have had some developmental editing.
+You will be happy with the structure and the big-picture aspects.
+Having been redrafted the writing is ready to be thoroughly checked through and consistent improved where appropriate.

-Proofreading is carried out on the later draft of a manuscript and is to catch issues of spelling and grammar which remain and other mistakes that may have slipped through to this stage.
-You will probably have read the manuscript so often by this stage that it will be harder for you to spot mistakes so a trained and experienced second pair of eyes will help to ensure that the manuscript is as good as it can be before the next reader, be that publisher, agent or the public sees it.
+Proofreading is carried out on the manuscript when it has been written, redrafted and edited so is almost ready for the final reader.
+Proofreading aims to catch issues of spelling and grammar which remain and other mistakes that may have still have slipped through.
+You will probably have read the manuscript so often by this stage that it will be harder for you to spot mistakes.

 It’s OK if you don’t know exactly which service you want, that’s what I’m here for!
 Drop me a line with the form below and I’ll get right back to you.